TheJaredWilcurt/WuhdAppusDat/README.md

 OSX: You may need to allow running a program from the internet.

 OSX: You may need to allow WuhdAppusDat to have access to "Accessibility Features" (this is how it can see the title of the currently focused window).

 * * *

-## LIVE DEMO

-* [Twitch Clip](https://www.youtube.com/watch?v=z6R2sItBGS8) - Look at the bottom to see WuhdAppusDat reveal the currently focused application. (**Note:** the styling is completely customizable)

-> "Fantastic, this is exactly what I needed" - Adam Phillips (chluaid), animator of "Bitey of Brackenwood", Twitch Streamer

-* * *